ranmax123/datascience/README.md

 The codes will be related to deep learning algorithms like RNN, DNN, CNN, and to machine learning algorithms like Regression, Classification.

+Classification
+  * **Employee Attrition** - Using a Recursive Feature Elimination technique figured out key drivers for attrition

 NLP
   * **Tweet Racism Prediction** - Created a LSTM Recurrent Neural Network model in Keras and Tensorflow to predict whether a tweet is racist or not.
   * **Emojify** - Created a LSTM RNN to solve classification problem and predicted emoji from input text